Relative VGIT and an application to degenerations of Hilbert schemes: Relative VGIT

 \begin{remark} We emphasize that the condition for $M^L(x)$ to be finite (resp. infinite) is independent of the choice of $L$.
-Indeed, it depends only on the $G$-action on $X$; more precisely, it depends on whether any $1$-PS of $G$ gives a limit point when it acts on the point $x \in X$. \end{remark}
+Indeed, it depends only on whether any $1$-PS of $G$ gives a limit point when it acts on the point $x \in X$. \end{remark}